 The other day, tiny melons were on sale at the store so I finally decided to try a cheese and watermelon salad.
 I didn’t want to use feta, so I went with my favourite cheese: burrata.
 The mild creaminess perfectly compliments the sweetness of watermelon.
 The blueberries added a touch of tart (they’re not exactly in season right now) and the mint and honey pulled the whole thing together.

 This salad is as simple as it gets — it doesn’t even have a dressing, just a simple drizzle of honey.
 The lack of bells and whistles means that the produce really shines, so try your best to choose your watermelon carefully.
 Watermelon is like one of those perfectly wrapped presents.
 Their outsides are a gorgeous stripped green and you’re pretty sure you’re going to love what’s inside, but really, until you unwrap (cut into) it, you never know if it’s exactly what you wished for.
 I like my melons to be sweet and juicy with crisp, firm flesh.
 Nothing makes me sadder than a soggy melon or one that’s too pulpy.
 I also like really red watermelons.
-I’m sure their colour has nothing to do with flavour, but the redder the melon, the tastier it seems.
+I’m sure their color has nothing to do with flavor, but the redder the melon, the tastier it seems.

 Watermelon Burrata Salad Recipe